shreyan-naskar/Password_Management/README.md

 # Password_Management
-Created by https://github.com/shreyan-naskar/Password_Management.
+Created by Shreyan Naskar.
 It involves a basic encryption protocol using the Hill Cipher and relevent file handling.

 ## Functions :
   1. Storage and Entry of ID & Encrypted Password.